Taro Logo

 Time and Space Complexity

-Space Complexity: O(n).
-The space complexity is dominated by the depth of the recursion, which can go up to 2n in the worst case.
-Also, storing the valid combinations in the result list will take up space, but that's considered output space.
+• Space Complexity: O(n).
+The space is dominated by the recursion stack, which can go as deep as n in the worst case.
+Additionally, the result list stores the valid combinations, but its space is often considered for output and not auxiliary space.